For this themed issue of Girlhood Studies we welcome articles that

 and test our assumptions about how girls are seduced to qualify and

-pass in normative intersecting gender/age/corporeal/class/race orders.
+pass in normative intersecting gender/age/corporeal/class/

 While we remain open to all kinds of papers on politics of the visual